nilc-nlp/AMR-BP/AMRNews/README.md

 ## Corpus

-The corpus is organized in a single file [`amr-opisums-pt.txt`](unsplit/amr.txt) with multiple sentences.
+The corpus is organized in a single file [`amr.txt`](unsplit/amr.txt) with multiple sentences.
 Each sentence is separated by a blank line.
-Alternatively, the folder [`split`](split) contains the same corpus divided in training, development and test sets according to domain and length criteria in order to allow experiments in Natural Language Generation and Semantic Parsing.
+Additionally, the folder [`split`](split) contains the same corpus divided in training, development and test sets in order to allow experiments in Natural Language Generation and Semantic Parsing.

 ## Acknowledgements